 For instance, your personal vehicle is personal property, and you pay personal property tax on it every year when you pay for your annual registration.

 Also, business furniture and equipment is taxed under personal property.
 It is not permanent and is moveable.

 Those living in mobile homes are charged personal property tax rather than real estate tax because their homes are moveable and not permanent.
 (Moveable is generally defined as not causing damage to the walls if it is moved.
 A car can be moved without damage; a house would experience damage to the walls, so it’s not moveable.)

 What is defined as personal property and how much you have to pay on that property depends on the state the you reside in.

-While many use the terms real estate tax and property tax interchangeably, they are not exactly the same thing as property tax includes not only real property but also personal property including vehicles, furniture, business items, and even stocks and bonds.
+While many use the terms real estate tax and property tax interchangeably, they are not exactly the same thing.
+Property tax includes not only real property, but also personal property including vehicles, furniture, business items, and even stocks and bonds.